agilestacks/stack-apps/apps/next.js/README.md

 Hub CLI is a packaging and deployment tool.
 You can download Hub CLI from [here](https://superhub.io/)

-### Configure and Deploy NodeJs Application
+### Configure and Deploy NextJs Application

-We will create DevOps automation for a simple NodeJs application, and deploy the app to Kubernetes with the following commands:
+We will create DevOps automation for a simple NextJs application, and deploy the app to Kubernetes with the following commands:

 ```
 $ git clone https://github.com/agilestacks/stack-apps.git